MicrosoftDocs/nav-content/dynamics-nav-app/intercompany-how-setup.md

 ---
-title: Set Up Intercompany Transaction Posting| Microsoft Docs
+title: Set Up Intercompany Transaction Posting
 description: Create your intercompany vendors and customers as so-called intercompany partners, and set up an intercompany chart of accounts.
 services: project-madeira
 documentationcenter: ''